 EXTRA-INSTITUTIONAL LEARNING

-Examples include American Council of Education (ACE) recommendations for military training and education, and occupational crosswalks matching on-the-job learning outcomes and industry certifications such as NCLEX-RN to college course outcomes.
+The American Council of Education (ACE) Military Guide provides recommendations for military training and education.
+Occupational crosswalks match on-the-job learning outcomes and industry certifications (such as NCLEX-RN) to college course outcomes.

 MILITARY TRAINING AND EDUCATION